What Are Essential Health Benefits?

 Sec.
 2711.
 No lifetime or annual limits.
 Prohibits all plans from establishing lifetime or unreasonable annual limits on the dollar value of benefits.

 Sec.
 2713.
 Coverage of preventive health services.
 Requires all plans to cover preventive services and immunizations recommended by the U.S. Preventive Services Task Force and the CDC, and certain child preventive services recommended by the Health Resources and Services Administration, without any cost-sharing.

 Sec.
 2707.
 Comprehensive health insurance coverage.
 Requires health insurance issuers in the small group and individual markets to include coverage which incorporates defined essential benefits, provides a specified actuarial value and requires all health plans to comply with limitations on allowable cost-sharing.

 You can read the additional official rules and regulations on Essential Benefits and the ACA here.

-Government FAQs, Rules and Regulations made under or referred to by the Affordable Care Act:
+Government FAQs, Rules, and Regulations made under or referred to in the Affordable Care Act:

 Department of Labor – Survey of Typical Employer Group Essential Health Benefits required by ACA.